Search Filters

 Comparable Primary Stability Between Current-Generation Adjustable Loop Cortical Buttons for Anterior Cruciate Ligament Reconstruction – A Biomechanical Study

-Adrian Deichsel, MD, GERMANY Lara Leibrandt, cand. med., GERMANY Michael J. Raschke, MD, Prof., GERMANY Matthias Klimek, M. Sc., GERMANY Jens Wermers, MD, GERMANY Christian Peez, MD, GERMANY Thorben Briese, MD, GERMANY Elmar Herbst, MD, PhD, GERMANY Christoph Kittl, MD, MD(res), GERMANY Johannes Glasbrenner, MD, GERMANY
+Adrian Deichsel, MD, GERMANY Lara Leibrandt, cand. med., GERMANY Michael J. Raschke, MD, Prof., GERMANY Matthias Klimek, M. Sc., GERMANY Jens Wermers, Prof., GERMANY Christian Peez, MD, GERMANY Thorben Briese, MD, GERMANY Elmar Herbst, MD, PhD, GERMANY Christoph Kittl, MD, MD(res), GERMANY Johannes Glasbrenner, MD, GERMANY

 Department for Trauma-, hand- and reconstructive surgery, university hospital Münster, Münster, NRW, GERMANY